-Getting to Vancouver is pretty easy since it’s home to a major international airport, Vancouver International Airport (YVR), and easily accessible to 2 others: Sea-Tac International Airport (SEA) is a 2.5 hour drive from Vancouver, and Bellington International Airport in Washington, is a little more than an hour’s drive.
-Also note that Seawheeze partnered with Canada Airlines, and offers runners a discount.
+Getting to Vancouver is pretty easy since it’s home to a major international airport, Vancouver International Airport (YVR), and easily accessible to 2 others: Sea-Tac International Airport (SEA), which is a 2.5 hour drive from Vancouver, and Bellington International Airport in Washington, that’s a little more than an hour’s drive.
+It should be noted that Seawheeze partnered with Canada Airlines, and offers runners a discount.

 Seawheeze also has several partner hotels, which are not only near the start line, but offer deals to race participants.
 I was not as fast on the draw with the hotels as I was with registration, so didn’t stay in one of the partner hotels.
 However, I stayed at the Blue Horizon Hotel, proved to be an excellent option.
 Not only was the hotel a 10-minute walk from the start, but it was located right in the heart of Robson, a neighborhood full of great restaurants, galleries and shopping.

 Seawheeze Half Marathon Verdict

 My final verdict is that SEAWHEEZE IS FAB!
 I’d happily run it again, and definitely recommend it.
 The course is fast and relatively flat, so it makes for a great first half marathon, and with a weekend full of race related events, it is the ultimate racecation.

 The only negative thing for me would be the Exclusive Runner Shop.
 Everyone makes a big deal about it, but to be honest, I was underwhelmed.
 Not only did the collection not excite me, the fact that everything was regularly priced was disappointing.
 Forget the coupon to JJ Bean coffee. $.50 off of a cup of Joe won’t change my life, but a nice discount on Lulu gear might.